| WCATS Bat Jum Dao(Eight Slashing/Piercing Sword-Set)

 with the latest technology and trends.
 Thus, their

+products are quality and style oriented.
 West's passion for swords, particularly the Japanese

 katana, came about recently, after Hollywood's interest